e9t/north-korea-new-years-speechs/README.md

 # North Korea New Year's Speechs

-This repository contains the raw speech transcripts of North Korea, from 1946 to 2015.
+This repository contains the raw New Year's speech transcripts of North Korea, from 1946 to 2015.

 ## Data description